Bruce Highway Upgrade—Deception Bay Road Interchange

 - $32.66 million

-The major construction contract has been awarded to B.M.D.
-Constructions Pty Ltd. Construction is expected to commence in early October 2020 with completion expected in early 2023, weather and construction conditions permitting.
+The major construction contract has been awarded to BMD Constructions Pty Ltd. Construction started in early November 2020 with completion expected in early 2023, weather and construction conditions permitting.

 What to expect